pditommaso/circo/README.md

 http://gradle.org/

-Having Gradle installed on your computer, in order to compile the project type the following command in the Circo project home directory on your computer:
+Having Gradle installed on your computer, to compile the project type the following command in the Circo project home directory on your computer:

     $ gradle compile

+You may use the following command to create the distribution package and install it on a remote node:

+    $ gradle dist

 Install